 var

 Owned copy.
-The closure receives its own value, constructed by calling the type's copy constructor when the closure is declared.
+The closure receives its own copy of the value when the closure is declared.
 Later changes to the outer binding don't affect the closure's copy, and vice versa:

 def main():